duckdb/duckdb-web/_posts/2021-01-25-full-text-search.md

 title:  "Testing out DuckDB's Full Text Search Extension"
 author: Laurens Kuiper
 excerpt_separator: <!--more-->
+tldr: DuckDB now has full-text search functionality, similar to the FTS5 extension in SQLite.
+The main difference is that our FTS extension is fully formulated in SQL.
+We tested it out on TREC disks 4 and 5.
 ---

 _TL;DR: DuckDB now has full-text search functionality, similar to the FTS5 extension in SQLite.
 The main difference is that our FTS extension is fully formulated in SQL.
 We tested it out on TREC disks 4 and 5._